 To help you determine the best lift for your particular needs and situation, please contact us to schedule a FREE in-home evaluation.
 Our stair lift experts will match the appropriate stair lift for the person(s) that will be using it, by taking into account the user’s mobility, weight, and height.

 We also encourage you to check out our stairlift comparison chart, which compares some of the top straight and curved stairlifts in the industry.
 This will help you get a better sense of which stairlift would be best for you.

 How quickly can a stairlift be installed after it is purchased?

 Depending on your Lifeway location's stair lift inventory, we can install your straight stair lift as quickly as the next day, in some cases even the same day.
-For curved or custom stair lifts, installation can be finished in 2-4 weeks.
+For cured stair lifts, installation can be finished in 2-4 weeks or longer because the rail is custom made.
 Our curved lifts are engineered to fit your stairway precisely; they are not modular in design as others are in the market.
 This ensures a smooth ride that outlasts other lifts.